Golden-brown zucchini parmesan fritters on tray

 Plus, these zucchini fritters are super forgiving and easy to work with!
 You can whip up the mixture ahead of time, let it chill in the fridge, and bake them whenever you’re ready.
 They hold their shape beautifully, reheat like a dream, and still taste amazing the next day.
 That makes them perfect for those busy weeks or for meal prep!
 Whether you dive into them fresh from the oven or pack them for later, they stay nice and crisp, flavorful, and oh-so-satisfying.
 Enjoy!

 Most importantly, they are genuinely tasty.
 These are not fritters that taste like a compromise.
-They are golden, savoury, and deeply comforting, with enough texture and flavour to stand on their own.
+They are golden, savory, and deeply comforting, with enough texture and flavor to stand on their own.
 Simple to make, easy to love, and endlessly useful, they are the kind of recipe that quickly earns a spot in your kitchen rotation.

 Gluten-Free Zucchini Fritters Ingredients